onflow/cadence/docs/language/operators.md

 ## Comparison Operators

 Comparison operators work with boolean and integer values.
+Array types can be tested for equality if their inner types support it.

-- Equality: `==`, for booleans and integers
+- Equality: `==`, for booleans, integers, and arrays containing equatable values.

   Both sides of the equality operator may be optional, even of different levels, so it is for example possible to compare a non-optional with a double-optional (`??`).